Guaranteed Installment Agreement: When & How To Request

 - You did not have an installment agreement in the previous five taxable years

-Note that although the rule says that you must have filed the last six years of returns, you can get approved if you have filed the last five years and an extension for the current year.
+Note that although the rule says that you must have filed the last five years of returns, you can get approved if you have filed the last four years and an extension for the current year.
 If the IRS accepts your request, you must make all the payments on time, or the agreement may terminate.
-Additionally, the agreement can also be terminated if you file future tax returns late or fail to pay.
+Additionally, the agreement can also be terminated if you file future tax returns late or fail to pay, but in some cases, you may be allowed to add a new tax liability to your existing payment plan.

 How To Request A Guaranteed Installment Agreement

-- To apply by mail, print out Form 9465 (Installment Agreement Request) and fill it out.
+- Mail - To apply by mail, print out Form 9465 (Installment Agreement Request) and fill it out.
 Then, mail the application to the address on the form.
-Make sure to include a copy of your tax return.
 If you don’t have a printer, you can call 1-800-829-1040 and ask the IRS to mail you Form 9465, or you can have it printed at your local library.

-- You also have to choose a date for your payment (between the 1st and the 28th) Make that date works with your budget.
-Remember, that your first payment must be at least 30 days after the date you apply.
+- Payment date - You also have to choose a date for your payment (between the 1st and the 28th) Make sure that date works with your budget.

-- You must submit a set-up fee with your first payment.
-At the time of writing, the setup fee is $31 for direct debit agreements done through the OPA and $149 for all other OPA agreements.
-If you don’t use the OPA, these fees rise to $107 and $225 respectively.
-If your income is under a certain amount, you may only have to pay a $43 fee, and in some cases, low-income applicants can have their fee waived.
+- Set up fee - You must submit a set-up fee with your first payment.
+At the time of writing, the setup fee is $22 for direct debit agreements set up online and $107 for all other OPA agreements.
+If you don’t use the online tool, these fees rise to $69 and $178 respectively.
+If your income is under a certain amount, you may only have to pay a $43 fee, and in some cases, low-income applicants can have their fees waived.

 If you want to make changes to your installment agreement, you can do so through the online system.
 The IRS lets you change your monthly payment, due date, and bank account details online.
 However, if you're no longer able to pay the minimum monthly payment, need longer to pay, or want to add a new tax balance, you may need to call the IRS or file a collection information statement.